Teosyal vs. Juvederm: Similarities and Differences

 - Medical Community Member - July 10th 2019

-A meaningful comparison between injectable dermal fillers can sometimes be difficult to undertake.
-Although there are a multitude of injectable fillers available, a great majority of them have either very few or no high-quality randomized controlled trials to support their use.
+A meaningful comparison between injectable dermal fillers can be difficult to undertake.
+Although there are many injectable fillers on the market, many have very few or zero high-quality randomized controlled trials to support their use.
 This gives rise to a lack of guidance on both the efficacy and safety of these products.
 Fortunately, the brands of hyaluronic acid dermal fillers that will be discussed in this article, Teosyal and Juvederm, are proven to be beneficial to patients.

-Juvederm Ultra and Ultra Plus are from the Hylacross product line and focus mostly on the treatment of the lips, nasolabial folds, and marionette lines.
-Juvederm Ultra and Ultra Plus are suited for these indications due to their high cohesivity, which plays a crucial role in their lifting prowess; Ultra Plus’s high cohesivity due to increased crosslinking also helps it be more effective in regard to the aforementioned indications.
-These two fillers are also made from high-molecular-weight hyaluronic acid and, as such, attract water at a greater rate than Vycross products.
+Juvederm Ultra and Ultra Plus are from the Hylacross product line and mainly treat the lips, nasolabial folds, and marionette lines.
+Juvederm Ultra and Ultra Plus are suited for these indications due to their high cohesivity, which plays a crucial role in their lifting prowess and efficacy.
+These fillers contain high-molecular-weight hyaluronic acid and, as such, attract water at a greater rate than Vycross products.
 Their higher concentration of hyaluronic acid also increases their duration of action.

-The Vycross fillers include Juvederm Voluma, Vollure, and Volbella and have much specific uses than their Hylacross counterparts due to their unique initial moldability, which is only possible because they have a lower cohesivity than the Hylacross products.
+Vycross fillers include Juvederm Voluma, Vollure, and Volbella.
+These products have more specific indications than their Hylacross counterparts due to their unique initial moldability, which is only possible due to their lower cohesivity.
 Vycross products consist of both high- and low-molecular-weight hyaluronic acid, a combination that results in less gel swelling due to lower water uptake.

-The differences between the two filler brands are few and far between.
-However, both fillers produce satisfactory results when compared to other hyaluronic acid-based fillers.
+Both Teosyal and Juvederm are proven to produce satisfactory results when compared to other hyaluronic acid-based fillers.

 One high-quality randomized controlled trial compared Teosyal Deep Lines with another hyaluronic acid-based filler in 60 participants with moderate-to-severe nasolabial folds.
 Both products were efficacious immediately after injection and had good durability over time.
-Although the two products were comparable terms of results, patient tolerance, and side effects, more participants still preferred the results of Teosyal Deep Lines over the other filler.
+Although the two products were comparable in terms of results, patient tolerance, and side effects, many participants preferred the results of Teosyal Deep Lines over the other filler.

-Many doctors discuss the similarities between the two filler brands, as they have a similar mechanism of action, list of ingredients, and duration of action.
-In conclusion, both Teosyal and Juvederm fillers are very similar in terms of efficacy and safety.
-Either brand can help achieve a desired look.
-Perhaps the deciding factor between these two brands lies mostly on the practitioner’s comfort and expertise with either brand’s products.
+Both Juvederm and Teosyal have a similar mechanism of action, list of ingredients, and duration of action, making them very similar in terms of efficacy and safety.
+Either brand can help achieve a desired look, with the deciding factor lying mostly in practitioner and patient preference.